CUBRID/cubrid-testtools/doc/shell_win_guide.md

 Please refer to shell guide: ['Shell Case Standards'](https://github.com/CUBRID/cubrid-testtools/blob/develop/doc/shell_guide.md#5-shell-case-standards)

 # Appendix A: Install Old Package Version of Cygwin
-## Why to install the Old versions
+## Why to Install the Old Versions
 Take 'grep' as an example.
 Sometimes, '\r' is appended in the texts on windows.
 But in ANNOUNCEMENT ['Updated \[test\]: grep\-3.0\-2'](http://cygwin.1069669.n5.nabble.com/ANNOUNCEMENT\-Updated\-test\-grep\-3\-0\-2\-td132384.html), it is said:
 ```
 This build modifies the behavior of grep to no longer force text mode on